Hello, and welcome.

 1. Expertise in emotional regulation, intensity, sensitivity and giftedness

-Schema, Mentalization, Eye Movement Desensitisation and Reprocessing (EMDR), Mindfulness-based therapies (MBSR, MBCT), Archetypes, Psychosynthesis, Stoic Philosophy, Sandplay, Jungian Symbol work, Relational Psychoanalysis, Buddhist Psychology, MBTI and The Enneagram system.
+Schema, Mentalization, Eye Movement Desensitisation and Reprocessing (EMDR), Mindfulness-based therapies (MBSR, MBCT), Archetypes, Psychosynthesis, Stoic Philosophy, Sandplay, Jungian Symbol work, Buddhist Psychology, MBTI and The Enneagram system.

 2. Non- pathologising and holistic way of working

-I am not against medication or psychiatry as a whole, but the traditional medical system tends to pathologise the most natural human expressions such as grieve the loss of connection, anxiety in a time of rapid change, or anger for injustice in the world.
+I am not against medication or psychiatry, but the traditional medical system tends to pathologise the most natural human expressions such as grieve the loss of connection, anxiety in a time of rapid change, or anger for injustice in the world.

 Intensity, as a natural human expression, is not a pathology in itself.
 It is important that you honour and celebrate your unique gifts in order to live a life with vibrancy and authenticity.
 When you can present yourself to the world as who you truly are, you will naturally move towards liberation and self fulfillment.